Welcome to my in home preschool. I am so happy to show you around! At the end I’ll send you off to some more amazing classrooms and spaces too.

-I am a former preschool classroom teacher and administrator of 10 years turned to a work at home preschool teacher, and I’ve been teaching from my home for three and a half years.
+I am a former preschool classroom teacher and administrator of 10 years turned into a work at home preschool teacher, and I’ve been teaching from my home for three and a half years.
 I took the leap to my home once my second child was born.
 If you’ve been thinking of starting your own in home preschool program or daycare, here is some fantastic information about how to open your own program!
+I also have some awesome tips on how to choose a preschool curriculum.

 My program started as a full time child care program with children from infancy to five and has become a four day preschool program with kiddos who are three to five-years-old.
 I have a classroom that is used exclusively for preschool and homeschooling my kindergartener, which is a living room that is tucked at the back of our home in Colorado.